 Are you curious how the Pin-Pen Merger affects you?
 Find your location on the map below.
 If you live in a blue area—the Southern states, Texas, and a few other scattered areas—chances are good that most people in your area pronounce pin and pen identically.
 Most commonly, the merger comes into play when I and E come before nasal consonants like M and N.

 Regional Variations Are the Spice of Life!

 Before we continue, I want to make an important point.
 There is absolutely nothing wrong with having different pronunciations for words in various areas of the country or the English-speaking world.
 Regional differences are fascinating!
 Our only goal here is to help your child spell words that contain short I and short E sounds.

 6 Ways to Help Your Child Spell Words with Short I and Short E

 Here are six things you can do to tackle short I and short E spelling problems.

-- For beginning spellers, teach words with short I and short E in different lessons.
+For beginning spellers, teach words with short I and short E in different lessons.
 If you try to teach them in the same lesson, you drastically increase the chances that your child will become confused.
-As a good example of proper spacing, the All About Spelling Level 1 program teaches words with short I in Lesson 7, and teaches words with short E three lessons later, in Lesson 10.
+As a good example of proper spacing, the All About Spelling Level 1 program teaches words with short I in Lesson 8.
+Then 3 lessons later, in Lesson 11, words with short E are taught.
 The space between these lessons gives your child the chance to master one set of words before new (and potentially confusable) words are introduced.

 Do you live in the beige area on the map or in the blue area?
 Are your kids affected by the Pin-Pen Merger?
 Let us know in the comments below!
 And then download my free “6 Ways We Make Spelling Easy” e-book to learn about more great ways to help your child with spelling.